evkx/evkx.github.io/content/models/honda/prologue/Prologue_AWD/_index.md

 ## Performance

-The Honda Prologue AWD offers modest performance with a maximum power of 214 kW (291 hp / 287 bhp) and a total torque of 451 Nm (333 lb-ft).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 6 seconds and has a top speed of 185 km/h (115 mph), aligning more closely with traditional internal combustion engine vehicles.
+The Honda Prologue AWD delivers a solid performance with a maximum power of 214 kW (291 hp / 287 bhp) and a total torque of 451 Nm (333 lb-ft).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 6 seconds and reaches a top speed of 185 km/h (115 mph), making it competitive within its class.

 ## Battery, range, and charging